-Sandra Mladjanovic is a visual artist and graphic designer from Bosnia and Herzegovina, born in 1984 in the city of Doboj where she works and lives.
-Her work is versatile, she likes to do different art, paintings, performances, photography.
-In her recent work, she is fascinated with the movement and the recording of the same in short or long sequences creating loops.
+Sandra Mladjanovic is a visual artist and graphic designer from Bosnia and Herzegovina.
+Born in 1984 in the city of Doboj, where she currently works and lives.
+Her work is versatile, she likes to do different art, paintings, performances, and photography.
+In her recent work, she is fascinated by the movement and the recording of the same in short or long sequences creating loops.
 Her work always includes elements of introspection and reflection.
 She has exhibited in Bosnia, Serbia, North Macedonia, Cyprus, England and Italy.

 LC – What is the most challenging part about creating your artworks?